 What kind of website are you setting up?
 Is it a blog-only site, or a company website to provide information about your products and services?
 Or is it an e-commerce site?

-Most WordPress theme directories create categories for business types or color scheme, which certainly provides a good, basic starting place.
-The theme directory on WordPress.org is a good place to start.
+Most WordPress theme directories create categories for business types or color scheme, which certainly provides a good starting point.
+The theme directory on WordPress.org is an excellent place to start.
 Click on the feature filter tab, and select what items you know (or think) you want on your website.
 Click on “Apply Filters” to see an assortment of WordPress themes that fit your picks.

 As far as colors go, certain colors do seem to resonate well for the image a company is trying to project.